To register or for more information, email Carol at or call/text 775-997-8114.

 Author Pick Alan Gratz (choose among his WWII novels)

 The Watson’s Go to Birmingham

 Recommended ages 6-9

-10-2 Astronomy Grades 1-4 - We will be using REAL Science Odyssey Astronomy 1 as our foundational curriculum for our exploration of the universe.
-We will also incorporate additional literature into our day.
-A typical day might look like:
+Astronomy Adventure Grades 1-4 - We will be using REAL Science Odyssey Astronomy 1 as our foundational curriculum for our exploration of the universe.
+There will be a science reading, lab, and other literature, art, and extension activities.

 Middle School Science

 10-3 Exploration Education Advanced Physical Science grades 5-10 - This is the ultimate hands-on kit!
 We build a project and then do experiments with the project to explore physical science concepts.
 Must not be afraid of glue guns!